Trek highlights

 Manaslu Circuit trek distance, duration, and altitude

 The Manaslu Circuit trek distance is approximately 160 kilometers.
-It is a 14-day trek, and the highest altitude reached on this trek is 5,106 meters (16,752 ft).
+It is a 14-day trek, and the highest altitude reached is 5,106 meters (16,752 ft).

 | Day |